Logo

 6. Assigning Lead Scores Based onBehaviourr

-Based on how people interact, the system gives scores to leads.
-More engaged leads get higher scores inside Salesforce.
+Based on user interactions, the system assigns scores to leads.
+More engaged leads receive higher scores in Salesforce.

 7. Alerting the Sales Team for Follow-Up

-If a lead takes a vital action or reaches a high score, sales gets notified with the right timing and details.
+If a lead takes a vital action or reaches a high score, sales is notified at the right time with the necessary details.

 8. Keeping Information Synced Between Both Systems

 From then on, both tools continue to exchange data.
-Changes or new actions are shared back and forth to keep everything accurate.
+Changes and new actions are shared between them to keep everything accurate.

 Key Features of Salesforce Marketing Automation Integration

-1. Data Sync Between Platforms – Information updates between Salesforce and the marketing tool without any manual steps.
+1. Data Sync Between Platforms – Information updates automatically between Salesforce and the marketing tool, with no manual steps required.

-2. Email Interaction Tracking – Opens, clicks, and responses from emails are tracked and saved in the contact record.
+2. Email Interaction Tracking – Opens, clicks, and responses to emails are tracked and saved in the contact record.

-3. Website and Form Tracking – Page visits and form submissions are captured and connected to the right lead or contact.
+3. Website and Form Tracking – Page visits and form submissions are recorded and connected to the correct lead or contact.

-4. Lead Scoring Setup – Each lead receives a score based on the actions they take, using predefined rules within the system.
+4. Lead Scoring Setup – Each lead is assigned a score based on their actions, according to predefined rules in the system.

-5. Campaign ID Matching – Marketing campaigns are tagged with tracking IDs that match campaign records in Salesforce.
+5. Campaign ID Matching – Marketing campaigns are tagged with tracking IDs that correspond to campaign records in Salesforce.

-6. Activity-Based Alerts – Salesforce can send alerts when leads take specific actions, such as opening key emails or filling out forms.
+6. Activity-Based Alerts – Salesforce can send alerts when leads take specific actions, such as opening important emails or filling out forms.

-7. Field Mapping Settings – Contact fields, such as name, email, and job title, are matched between both tools for clean sync.
+7. Field Mapping Settings – Contact fields such as name, email, and job title are matched between both tools for a clean sync.

-8. Grouping and Segmentation – Contacts can be grouped using filters based on shared traits or actions across both tools.
+8. Grouping and Segmentation – Contacts can be grouped using filters based on shared traits or actions in both tools.

-9. Lead Activity Log – Salesforce shows a list of actions for each lead, including email clicks or website visits.
+9. Lead Activity Log – Salesforce displays a list of actions for each lead, including email clicks and website visits.

-10. Sync Direction Options – The system can be configured to send updates one way or both ways between tools, depending on the configuration.
+10. Sync Direction Options – The system can be configured to send updates one way or both ways between tools, depending on the settings.

 Main Gains from Salesforce Marketing Automation Integration